originalgrego/ssf2xj-turbo-fix/README.md

   This hack increments the turbo count a single time each frame by a static amount, normalizing the speed of stages.

-  However, because the turbo frames now happen IMMEDIATELY AFTER the chance of a successful reversal move is slightly reduced.
+  However, because the turbo frames now happen IMMEDIATELY AFTER the real frame the chance of a successful reversal move is slightly reduced.

   The original turbo mechanism had a random chance of producing a turbo frame directly in between the two real frames, which would result in an input read that could potentially result in reversal.